ElSnoMan/python-stg-cert-one/README.md

 The API Endpoint
 https://www.copart.com/public/lots/search

-Create a `test_challenge8.py` and write a test that does the following:
+Create `test_challenge8.py` and write a test that does the following:

 1. Using the above endpoint, search for `Toyota Camry` and print the results
 2. Do this for 9 other cars that you like. ('Nissan Maxima', etc.)

+### Challenge 9
+---

+> This is an extension of Challenge 8.

+Create `test_challenge9.py` and write a test taht does the following:

+1. Uses the same response as Challenge 8, but write assertions about elements in the JSON response
+2. Part of your test(s) needs to assert that those elements are of the correc Type.

+> Example, "lotNumberStr" should be a String